 Spindler’s next promotion made him head of Apple Europe.
 At around this time, an executive named Jean-Louis Gassée — who took over the Mac division after Jobs left — experienced a stumble in his upward trajectory at Apple.

 Due to component shortages in 1989, specialist parts became pricier.
 Gassée didn’t want to sacrifice profit margins, and raised the price of high-end Macs by nearly 29%.
 The move proved disastrous.

 While the U.S. division struggled, however, Apple Europe fared much better.
 In just a couple of years, sales in Europe grew from $400 million to $1.2 billion.
 This meant that Apple Europe made up a quarter of Apple’s overall business.

 Spindler became Apple’s chief operating officer in January 1990.
 It was a questionable choice, since Spindler was more suited to strategy than an operations role.
 Shortly after he assumed the position, Gassée left Apple.

 Spindler becomes Apple CEO

-This wasn’t the end of Spindler’s rise.
-When Sculley was ousted as CEO in 1993, Spindler became Apple CEO.
-Although he made a number of correct calls in this job, it was also one of Apple’s lowest points in history.
+As mentioned, the promotion to COO did not mark the end of Spindler’s rise within Apple’s management ranks.
+When Sculley was ousted as Apple CEO in 1993, Spindler took over the reins as CEO.
+Although Spindler made a number of correct calls in this role, the period also stands as one of Apple’s lowest points in history.
 The company suffered through collapsing Mac sales, massive layoffs and a $188 million quarterly loss.